 SDOHs cause disparities that impact individual and community health outcomes.
 Health equity is achieved when everyone can attain their highest level of health.
 Addressing health disparities and health equity requires strong partnerships and strategic approaches.
-Our state's capacity to address health disparities and health equity is dependent on collaboration among multiple agencies, organizations, and individuals to ensure that every South Carolinian has the same opportunity for quality health care and access to resources.
+Our state's capacity to address health disparities and

-Assets in South Carolina to address Health Equity:
+Assets in South Carolina to Address Health Equity: